jimasp/behave-vsc/README.md

     }
     ```

-- Step navigation is automatically enabled for your steps folder, but by using `importedSteps` setting you can also enable step navigation for:
+- Step navigation is automatically enabled for your `steps` folder, but by using the `importedSteps` setting you can also enable step navigation for:
   - imported step libraries in your project folder
   - your own imported steps in your project folder
   - (note that if any path/regex is also included in a vscode `files.watcherExclude` setting, it will not have dynamic navigation updates on file/folder changes)